Are you passionate about environmental conservation?

-The University of Arizona is looking for 5 students to begin the DDCSP at UA in June 2017.
-Applications are available now and will be accepted through February 28, 2017.
-To be eligible for the program, students must be enrolled at UA or planning to enroll at UA by Fall 2017.
+The University of Arizona is looking for 4 students to begin the DDCSP at UA in June 2019.
+Applications are available now and will be accepted through November 30, 2018.
+To be eligible for the program, students must be enrolled at UA and are graduating in Fall of 2020 or later.
 Preference will be given to qualified sophomore and freshman applicants.
 Non-traditional and transfer students that do not meet the traditional designation of “sophomore” may also be eligible and can contact the national program director at DDCSP@ufl.edu to discuss their specific circumstances.

 During the academic year, you will connect with students from across the Collaborative (which includes University of Florida, University of Idaho, North Carolina State University, and Cornell University, in addition to UA) using social networks and a 1-credit distance-based course focused on human dimensions of conservation and achieving academic and professional success, attend biweekly group meetings or socials, and interact regularly with graduate student and faculty mentors at UA.